 Michele Beasley, Executive Director

 Ms. Beasley is a San Mateo County native and has dedicated her career to creating sustainable and equitable communities.
 Her love for the Bay Area’s natural beauty took shape as a fifth grader visiting Jones Gulch and was solidified during early morning rowing sessions out of the Redwood City port.
 Prior to becoming the Executive Director of the San Mateo County Parks Foundation in 2015, Ms. Beasley spent 11 years as Greenbelt Alliance’s Regional Director in San Mateo and Santa Clara counties.
 She has also worked as an advocate for the homeless in Contra Costa County and was a Peace Corps volunteer in Ghana supporting eco-tourism efforts in the late 1990s.
-Ms. Beasley has served as a board member for Housing Leadership Council of San Mateo County and is a member of San Mateo County Search and Rescue.
 She received her Bachelor of Science in Business Administration from Saint Mary’s College of California.